apparition47/MailTrackerBlockerApp/README.md

 ## Features

 - Mail extension.

 - Privacy protection: Blocks most spy pixels which may capture your IP address and function as read receipts and more.

+- Be informed: Identifies nearly 300 of the most common email marketing vendors.

+- Tracker report: See a 30-day overview of blocked trackers in your emails.

 ## Requirements